creativescala/doodle/docs/src/main/mdoc/index.md

 ![A picture of a red and black chessboard](chessboard.png)

+### Attention IntelliJ Users

+The Scala Plugin of IntelliJ still has an open bug which cannot resolve implicits correctly.
+The above example might give you an Error warning in Line XX.
+You can ignore this warning, or fix it using `chessboard.draw[Algebra, Drawing, Frame, Canvas]()`.
+Please use any text editor and [Metals](https://scalameta.org/metals/) to get a better experience using Doodle.

 ## Guides

 @ref[Using the Image library](image/index.md) is the easiest way to get started drawing with Doodle.